 Dr. Christine Newman Memorial Scholarship in Palliative Care Education (1 x $1,000)

 This scholarship honours “Dr. Chris” who was deeply committed to supporting continuing education, particularly for nurses in the area of her passion, palliative care.
-To support a recently graduated RN or RPN, or a diploma-prepared RN nursing student who is enrolled in or can demonstrate plan to enroll in the CNA certification in hospice palliative care (Canadian Hospice Palliative Care Nursing Certification CHPCN) to further their commitment to the care of persons and their families facing a diagnosis that would benefit from a palliative care approach.
-Preference will be given to those who are members of the PCNIG.
-If the selected applicant is not a member, part of scholarship will be used to secure their membership.
+To support nurses pursuing CNA certification in hospice palliative care (Canadian Hospice Palliative Care Nursing Certification CHPCN), to further their commitment to the care of persons and their families facing a diagnosis that would benefit from a palliative care approach.
+This award is available to a practicing RN, or an RPN who is becoming an RN and who expects to be licensed as an RN in time to sit for the certification exam.
+Preference will be given to applicants who are members of the PCNIG.
+If the selected applicant is not a member, part of the scholarship will be used to secure their membership.

 PCNIG Graduate Scholarship (1 x $2,000)

 To support a part-time or full-time graduate student (Nurse Practitioner, Masters, PhD, Clinical Doctorate) studying an aspect of palliative care.
 Applicants must be involved in and demonstrate excellence in any area of palliative care across the lifespan and continuum of care, and indicate how they contribute to the advancement of clinical practice, education, or research in this clinical specialty.
-Applicants must be members of PCNIG.
+Preference will be given to applicants who are members of PCNIG.

 PCNIG Baccalaureate Scholarship (1 x $1,000)